RAKSHIT1998/GoFit.Ai---live-Healthy/CREATE_TEST_USER.md

 ### "User already exists" error
 - The email is already registered
 - Use a different email or delete the existing user
+- The script generates random emails to avoid this

 ### Script not found
 - Make sure you're in the `backend` directory